siddharthsvkm/Arduino/Project 1/README.md

 - 37x Jumper Wires

 ## Reflection
 I tried to reduce the number of conditional statements in my code by creating arrays and using mathematical equations to access the elements, instead of using a conditional statement and assigning values to variables within the conditional.
 This goal was hard to implement because coming up with the equations was actually quite difficult for me, since I wasn't used to and familiar with creating mathematical functions with an input and an expected output.
+I think that I need to implement more abstraction by creating more functions and leaving as little statements/code within the loop() function.